AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 +++

-+++**Workfront Fusion Maintenance Update on January 14, 2022**
++++**[!DNL Workfront Fusion] Maintenance Update on January 14, 2022**

 **Some mapped fields reset when selecting [!UICONTROL new field to map]**

-*Workfront Fusion*
+*[!DNL Workfront Fusion]*

-When at least one field in the [!DNL Workfront] Create or Update modules has map enabled and a user selects a new field to map, the previously mapped fields that are map enabled lose mapping values.
+When at least one field in the [!DNL Workfront] [!UICONTROL Create] or [!UICONTROL Update] modules has map enabled and a user selects a new field to map, the previously mapped fields that are map enabled lose mapping values.

 +++